eze-kiel/old-eze-kiel.github.io/_posts/2020-04-01-the-importance-of-minimum-security.markdown

 52^8 / 26^8 = 256
 ```
 So the number of possibilities has been multiplied by 256, just by using upper letters in our password, which does not delight our black-hat hacker.
 As the `^n` shows, the difficulty to crack the password increase exponentially.
-And I am just talking about 8-characters passwords with lower and upper case.
+And I am just talking about 8-characters passwords with lower and upper cases.
 If you add numbers, special charaters, and increase the length, your password will be almost unbreakable.
 Moreover, having single-use passwords reinforce the security, because this work has to be done for each account.

 Obviously, this is just an example.
 If someone **really** wants your password, he will not spend weeks cracking it...